Scientific-Simulation-Studio/MolFlow/docs/components/molecular_dynamics/vertical_federated_learning.rst

 Split Learning Model
 --------------------

-SecreFlow provides :py:class:`~moleculeflow.ml.nn.SLModel` to define a split learning model.
+SecreFlow provides :py:class:`~molflow.ml.nn.SLModel` to define a split learning model.
 You can check the tutorial to have a try.

 Tutorial